 Hi, guys!
-Hope you have been enjoying our Recipe Wednesday meals and been trying them.
+Hope you have been enjoying our Recipe series and trying each meal at home?
 If you are new to this site, welcome.
 Every week we take you round Africa to whet your taste buds.
 We still have a lot to cover so don’t fret, there’s a lot to go through as yet.

 This week we are in the city of Mbabane, the capital of the Kingdom of Swaziland.
 Swaziland is the smallest of the Southern African countries, surrounded by South Africa with a border on the Western and Eastern sides leading you into Mozambique.
 Swaziland is one of the remaining absolute monarchies in Africa and known for the Umhlanga, which is the Reed dance that is celebrated every year.
 To see more about Swaziland, click here

-This week, we are cooking up a favorite of the Swazi people, Sidvudvu, which is pumpkin porridge.
+This week, we are cooking up a favourite of the Swazi people, Sidvudvu, which is pumpkin porridge.

 1 Butternut Squash